hexojs/hexo/source/docs/server.md

 ### Logger

 Edit `logger` in `_config.yml` to enable logger.
-Edit `logger_format` to adjust the way logger displays.
-Check [documentation](http://www.senchalabs.org/connect/logger.html) for more info.
+Edit `logger_format` to adjust the content displayed.
+Check [Connect][4] for more info.

 ``` yaml
 logger: true
 logger_format:
 ```

-<a id="pow"></a>
 ## Pow

-[Pow] is a zero-config Rack server for Mac, but it can serve static files, too.
+[Pow][2] is a zero-config Rack server for Mac powered by Node.js and it can serve static files, too.

 ### Install

-Execute the following command to install.
+Execute the following command.

 ``` bash
 curl get.pow.cx | sh